-This October, RINNO’s Antonia Egli joined the SOSV ClimateTech Summit and Sustainable Energy Week virtual events that brought together ClimateTech entrepreneurs and policymakers to discuss the challenges and opportunities ahead.
-Read on for our key takeaways and insights into the latest developments in climate technologies.
+This October, RINNO’s Antonia Egli joined the SOSV ClimateTech Summit and Sustainable Energy Week.
+These virtual events brought together ClimateTech entrepreneurs and policymakers to discuss challenges and opportunities ahead – read on for our key takeaways and insights into the latest developments in climate technologies.

 Bill Gates, Founder of Breakthrough Energy